yashichawla/MLOps-Project/README.md

 - Week 7-8: Dashboards, monitoring, failure analysis.
 - Week 9-10: CI/CD gates, final validation, and reporting.

-### Bias Detection & Mitigation Document

-This repository also includes a Bias Detection and Mitigation Report (/documents/bias_detection_mitigation.md).
-This document was created specifically for the Data Pipeline assignment submission and explains:

-- What "bias" means in the context of this project (LLMs being more vulnerable to certain adversarial categories)

-- How we plan to detect bias using data slicing (category-wise performance evaluation)

-- Future integration of bias analysis into the LLM evaluation pipeline

-- Possible mitigation strategies such as rebalancing prompts, fairness-aware evaluation, and score calibration

 ### Setting up and running airflow w Docker (recommended)